Help! Why Don’t Edibles Get Me High?

 The cannabis plant produces natural compounds called cannabinoids.
 The two most common cannabinoids are CBD and THC.
 Both cannabinoids have reported medical benefits, and research suggests that those benefits are amplified when the two are combined.

 Edibles are different.
 First, the cannabis needs to be heated before infusing the edibles.
-This process, known as decarboxylation, is how the cannabinoids are converted from THCA into psychoactive THC and CBDA into CBD.
+This process, known as decarboxylation, is how the cannabinoids are converted from THCA into intoxicating THC and CBDA into CBD.
 When the edible is consumed, the cannabinoids are processed by the liver before entering the bloodstream.
-The THC is metabolized into 11-hydroxy-THC, a much stronger cannabinoid.
-This process is why edibles take longer to take effect (and why they can have a significantly stronger effect once they do).
+The THC is metabolized into 11-hydroxy-THC, a much more potent cannabinoid.2 This process is why edibles take longer to take effect (and why they can have a significantly stronger effect once they do).

 Why Don’t Edibles Get Me High?